headline-design/algo-pay-only-javascript/README.md

 to correctly show css after bulding, modify the index.html that is generated in the dist folder by:

 - removing one of the `<link>` tags for the css
-- removing the numeric hash from the remaining `<link>` tag so that the href reads "styles.css"
+- removing the numeric hash from the remaining `<link>`tag so that the href reads "styles.css"
 - renaming the js file to "index.js"
+- renaming the `<script>` tag src to "index.js"

 Finally, copy your styles.css file into the dist folder.